pocomane/brewed-in-the-apocalypse/bita-strong.md

   fail but giving some compensation, or to let they succeed with a complication that the players can react to.
-- With 8 or less is a failure, the scenarist will tell how the character failed, and then will happen something bad and irrevocable, i.e. the player can not avoid it reacting in any way.
+- With 8 or less is a failure, the scenarist will tell how the character failed, and a trouble will happen that is irrevocable, i.e. the player can not avoid it reacting in any way.

-As part of the complication or the bad thing, the scenarist may assign or increment by 1 a character's harm.
+As part of the complication or the trouble, the scenarist may assign or increment by 1 a character's harm.

 __Release__ v0.1 released in 2023  under [Creative Common 0](https://creativecommons.org/share-your-work/public-domain/cc0/)